graphcore-research/unit-scaling/docs/user_guide.rst

 Implementations of the basic operations required for a transformer are available, but many other operations are not yet provided.

-For the set of modules and functions currently implemented, see our :ref:`API Reference`.
+For the set of modules and functions currently implemented, see :numref:`API Reference`.

 **4. Repeat steps 2 & 3 until scales look good**